jonhiggs/ml62/doc/keyboard.md

 |**7** | K1A | K1B | K2A | K2B |     | K3A | K0B | K0A |
 |**8** | K45 |     | K43 | K42 |     |     |     |     |
 |**9** |     | K0E | K1D |     | K2C |     |     |     |

-Now it's time to get out the soldering iron and physically connect those rows up.
-So start by finding a C1 and a C12 on the circuit board and short them out.
-Then continue for the rest.

 ### 1.3 Patching up to the original circuit board.